JParraV/theme-research-group/content/project/spectral-annotation-novelty-index/index.md

   focal_point: Smart
   preview_only: false
 ---
 IQ is a molecular network-based chemical novelty index developed for prioritizing strains according to the probability of finding novel chemistry using molecular networks.
-IQ uses three key network metrics: Match Quality Scores (MQS) for annotated nodes, cosine values (COS) between annotated and unannotated nodes, and the proportion of unannotated nodes.
+IQ uses three key network metrics: Library match score (MQS) for annotated nodes, cosine values between annotated and unannotated nodes (COS), and the proportion of unannotated nodes.

 Project in collaboration with [Professor Cuauhtémoc Licona-Cassani](https://research.tec.mx/vivo-tec/display/PID_312560) from Tecnológico de Monterrey.